MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 |  | OID_WWAN_SLOT_INFO_STATUS |

 > [!NOTE]
-> [OID_WWAN_RADIO_STATE](https://msdn.microsoft.com/library/windows/hardware/ff569832) has been updated for Windows 10 Version 1703 as well.
+> [OID_WWAN_RADIO_STATE](https://msdn.microsoft.com/library/windows/hardware/ff569832) has been updated for Windows 10, version 1703 as well.
 See OID_WWAN_RADIO_STATE for more information.

 ## MBIM Interface Update for Multi-SIM Operations